kazurayam/HowToTestIfKeyIsPresentInJsonObject/README.md

 >Is there any method to check if a specific node is present using katalon inbuild method, something like `WS.verifyNodePresent(response, 'body.user.firstName', true)`

 Katalon Studio does not support `WS.verifyNodePresent` keyword.

 The originator has got no answer from the Katalon forum.
-So, is there any other way?
+So, let me ask the same question again.
+Is there any way to test if a key is present in a JSON object?

 ## Solution proposed